 While we are always weary of antishock tech being a bit gimmicky and cumbersome to use, we found the DSS on the Leki Corklite DSS Antishock to be the best of the bunch.
+The model has recently been upgraded to LEKI Legacy Lite COR-TEC AntiShock.

 It definitely contributed to the pole scoring highest in the comfort category in our Top 10 Review.
 At a glance, this aluminium pole with cork grips outperformed the rest of the top 10 in terms of comfort.